-Table tennis for a casual observer might seem like a simple game with a green table, two racquets and a small yellow ball.
+Table tennis for a casual observer might seem like a simple game with a green/blue/black table, two racquets and a small yellow/white ball.
 But, the intricacies of this beautiful sport go far beyond what meets the eyes.
 Each stroke, each movement of hand brings with it a novel effect on the game.

 Spin and strokes are a very crucial aspect of Ping Pong.
 Those who master it have no difficulty in obtaining points easily and quickly.
 So here are different types of spin and strokes in table tennis to help you defeat your opponent with ease

-Adding spin can be a major gamechanger and is very effective.
-There are usually 4 types.
+Adding spin to your shots can be a major upgrade in your game and is very effective.
+There are usually 4 types

 Used as a defense tactic, the backspin is when the lower half of the ball is rotating away from the player.
 It is done by striking the base of the ball with a downward movement.

 A topspin is used as an offensive stroke which accelerates after it hits the opponents half, just like a rotating wheel would after it hits the ground.
 Topspin makes it difficult for the opponent to return the ball and play offensively.